mochenxx/data-structures-mini-projects/README.md

 ```
 #### Avaiable Operations
 1. Push: Adds an item to the stack.
 If the stack is full, then it is said to be an Overflow condition.
 2. Pop: Remove an iten frim the stack.
-The items are poped are in the reversed order in which they are pushed.
+The items are popped are in the reversed order in which they are pushed.
 If the stack is empty, then it is said to be an Underflow condition.
 3. isEmpty: Returns true if stack is empty, else false
 4. isFull: Returns true if stack is full, else false.
 5. Peek: Returns the top element of stack.